Kuro-P/vscode-subtitle-reader/README.md

 ## Features
 * syntaxes highlight (`.ass`, `.ssa`, `.srt`)
-* support preview pannel (like markdown all in one)
+* support preview panel (like markdown all in one)

 ## Develop
 ```